DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Experiments

 \subsection{Experimental Setup}

 We employ Qwen-2.5-Coder-7B-Instruct as our base model.
 Our training pipeline proceeds in two stages.
-First, SFT operates on 2,026 single-operator PyTorch-Triton pairs covering 32 fundamental operators (detailed in Section~\ref{sec:training}), with ground-truth Triton implementations generated using DeepSeek-R1 or GPT-5.2.
-We train for 10 epochs with a learning rate $2 \times 10^{-6}$, a batch size 64.
-Second, we apply DRPO in three sequential curriculum stages.
-Each stage lasts for 1 epoch with a learning rate $1 \times 10^{-6}$ with hyper-parameters $(\beta_0,\tau,\lambda) = (100,5,0.1)$, and KL constraint upper bound $\delta = 0.001$.
-We generate 8 rollouts per prompt.
+First, SFT operates on 2,026 single-operator PyTorch-Triton pairs covering 61 fundamental operators (detailed in Section~\ref{sec:sft}), with ground-truth Triton implementations generated using DeepSeek-R1 or GPT-5.2.
+We train for 10 epochs with a learning rate $2 \times 10^{-6}$ and a batch size of 64.
+Second, we apply DRPO in three sequential curriculum stages: 20k programs at Level~1, 60k at Level~2, and 20k at Level~5.
+We use learning rate $1 \times 10^{-6}$, DRPO hyper-parameters $(\beta_0,\tau,\lambda) = (100,5,0.1)$, KL constraint upper bound $\delta = 0.001$, and generate 8 rollouts per prompt.
+All experiments are conducted on 8$\times$H100 GPUs.
+SFT takes approximately 2 hours; the full curriculum RL pipeline of 100k synthetic programs across three stages takes approximately 10 days.

-{\bf Benchmarks \quad} Our evaluation uses two complementary benchmarks.
-The synthetic benchmark contains 406 held-out PyToch programs with no overlap with training data, spanning four difficulty levels: 106 single-operator programs (Level 1) covering 53 operators with 2 programs each, 100 two-operator programs (Level 2), 100 five-operator programs (Level 5), and 100 twenty-operator programs (Level 20).
+\textbf{Benchmarks.} Our evaluation uses two complementary benchmarks.
+The synthetic benchmark contains 400 held-out PyTorch programs with no overlap with training data, spanning four difficulty levels: 100 single-operator programs (Level 1), 100 two-operator programs (Level 2), 100 five-operator programs (Level 5), and 100 twenty-operator programs (Level 20).
 This benchmark systematically evaluates the model's ability to scale from simple single-operator translation to complex multi-operator kernel fusion.
 The KernelBench benchmark comprises 250 PyTorch programs for neural network operations across three difficulty levels: Level 1 (100 tasks) contains single-kernel operators like convolution, matrix multiplications, and activations; Level 2 (100 tasks) includes fusion patterns such as convolution with bias and ReLU; and Level 3 (50 tasks) features complete ML architectures including MobileNet, VGG, and MiniGPT.

-{\bf Evaluations \quad} We employ the same verification protocol described in Section~\ref{sec:verifier} to verify the generated Triton kernels.
+\textbf{Evaluations.} We employ the same verification protocol described in Section~\ref{sec:verifier} to verify the generated Triton kernels.
 We report three metrics: (1) Acc as the percentage of kernels that pass verification, (2) Faster1 as the percentage of kernels that are both correct and achieve more than 1x speedup over the PyTorch execution, and (3) Average speedup across all verified kernels, computed using the geometric mean.